Greece Moments Greece Moments

 Stylish and relaxed: The vegan tavern Pernera

-The homemade food are surprisingly delicious!
-From lentil salad to falafel with hummus to Turkish pizza lahmacun (meat-free, of course), there is something for every taste.
-Even we as non-vegans found the food simply delicious!
-The small cooperative of three friends is a lovable team and has turned the Pernera into a photogenic paradise with lots of recycled furniture.
+The homemade dishes are surprisingly delicious!
+From lentil salad to falafel with hummus to Turkish lahmacun pizza (meat-free, of course), there’s something for every taste.
+Even we, as non-vegans, found the food simply delicious!
+The small cooperative of three friends is a lovely team and has transformed Pernera into a photogenic paradise with plenty of recycled furniture.

-That Vagia Café is our absolute favorite on Patmos.
-It is idyllically located above the beach in a lovingly planted garden.
-The sweet and savoury dishes are extremely tasty.
-From the terrace you can enjoy a wonderful view of the Aegean Sea with a cool frappé.
-Particularly popular and really delicious is the chocolate cake with vanilla ice cream.
+The Vagia Café is our absolute favorite on Patmos.
+It’s idyllically situated above the beach in a lovingly landscaped garden.
+The sweet and savory dishes are extremely tasty.
+From the terrace, you can enjoy a cool frappé while taking in a magnificent view of the Aegean Sea.
+The chocolate cake with vanilla ice cream is especially popular and truly delicious.

 Vagia Patmos Kampos